How I setup my VPS servers

 ... etc

-The example above works and enough in most cases, however the attack still may attack your website by register another domain on Cloudflare, disabling protection and pointing it to your server’s IP.
+The example above works and enough in most cases, however the attacker still may attack your website by registering another domain on Cloudflare, disabling protection and pointing it to your server’s IP.

 Edit your default Apache host to deny all requests: